 Students are required to keep the University informed about plans to return.
-Otherwise, they will be considered withdrawn after the approved time has expired, except in cases related to military enlistment or deployment.
+Otherwise, they will be considered withdrawn after the approved time has expired, except in cases related to military training or deployment.

-Withdrawal from the University: A student who wishes to withdraw from the university must obtain a "Withdrawal" form from the Office of Academic Advising and have it signed by his/her academic advisor and the Offices of the Registrar, Student Accounts, and Financial Aid.
+Withdrawal from the University: A student who wishes to withdraw from the university must obtain a "Withdrawal" form from the Office of Academic Advising, the Registrar, or their respective campus and have it signed by the academic advisor and the Offices of the Registrar, Student Accounts, and Financial Aid.
 Students who are transferring to another institution must fill out a Withdrawal form.
 Students who fail to officially withdraw from classes will receive failing grades.
 The effective date of withdrawal is the date the student officially withdraws from all courses or the final day of the term.
 Students withdrawing from the University of La Verne must also withdraw from University housing if they live in the residence halls.

 Cross-Enrollment Policy: Undergraduate and master's degree students are admitted into degree programs that operate under semester schedules or term schedules.
 They may not cross-enroll in both term and semester courses.
 Doctoral students may cross enroll in term and semester courses if they maintain full-time enrollment as designated for their primary degree program.
-College of Law students may only cross enroll during the summer or with special approval of the College of Law Dean.
+College of Law students may only cross enroll during the summer or with special approval of the College of Law Dean.cial approval of the College of Law Dean.